learningequality/kolibri-docs/docs/manage/_exams.rst

     .. image:: img/exam-report-detail.png
       :alt: view the detailed exam report for the selected learner

   * Click on the attempt icons to see the answers for each one.
-In the screenshot above learner **Abby L.** had 3 attempts on *Question 8*: the first one was incorrect, the second one (selected) was correct, but the third and finally submitted one was incorrect.
+In the screenshot above learner **Abby L.** had 3 attempts on *Question 8*: The first one was incorrect, the second one (selected) was correct, but the third and finally submitted one was incorrect.

 Copy Exam
 ---------

-To copy exam to a different group or another class of your facility, follow these steps.
+To copy an exam to a different group or another class, follow these steps.

 1. Select the desired exam from the list in the **Exams** tab.
 2. Click the **Options** button, and select **Copy to**.